MobyGamer/total-dos-launcher/readme.rst

         options.
 /c      Set 43-line (EGA) or 50-line (VGA) mode.
 (If you need more
         lines than that, see TDL.INI for VESA options.)
-/r      Instructs TDL that it is on read-only media (ie. CDROM or
+/r      Instructs TDL that it resides on read-only media (ie. CDROM or
         DVDROM) and that it should not try to write anything to its local filesystem.
 This disables "favorites" as well as writing the debug log to disk.